-The assessment of the exam is based on the student's oral presentation and its compliance with the learning objectives for the speciality's 1^{st} and 3^{rd} semester subject areas.
+The exam is assessed based on the synopsis, the student's response to the synopsis and the oral presentation and its compliance with the learning objectives for the speciality programme as well as the student's spelling and writing skills.
+See section 4.7.1.
+General regulations.